Signed Into Law

 Which agencies enforce HB3424?

-HB3424 is enforced by County Tax Assessor-Collector, Texas Comptroller of Public Accounts and Chief Appraiser.
+HB3424 is enforced by Chief Appraiser, County Tax Assessor-Collector and Texas Comptroller of Public Accounts.

 Q

-The compliance urgency for HB3424 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3424 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q